Bringing Memory Safety to the Linux Kernel

 Cognitive Simplicity

-With Rust already being given a green light by the community, it's now time for ALGOL to step in.
-The cognitive load of Rust is higher than for ALGOL while providing less and still not being formally defined.
+With rust already being given green light by the community opens the door wide for ALGOL to step in.
+The cognitive load of rust is higher than for ALGOL while providing less and still not being formally defined.

-ALGOL-FOR-LINUX will allow us to take advantage of modern features as those in CHERI without the encumberment of a rushed language like C. By using ALGOL with strong types we will have ensured: stack overflow checking, array/pointer bounds checking, pointer protection, tags to prevent execution of data, and much more.
+ALGOL-FOR-LINUX will allow us to take advantage of modern features as those in CHERI as with strong types we will have ensured: stack overflow checking, array/pointer bounds checking, pointer protection, and tags to prevent execution of data.

 What Kernel Developers Are Saying

 "After spending weeks fighting with Rust's borrow checker, I discovered ALGOL-FOR-LINUX.
-Now I spend my time fighting on IRC.
+Now I spend my time fighting with punch card readers instead.
 It's a refreshing change!"

 - Anonymous Kernel Developer

-"ALGOL's 'begin' and 'end' keywords bring a sense of ceremony to kernel development that's been missing since its inception.
+"ALGOL's 'begin' and 'end' keywords bring a sense of ceremony to kernel development that's been missing since the 1960s.
 Each function feels like a special event."

 ALGOL-FOR-LINUX Roadmap

-Convince the Linux community that ALGOL68 can be part of the future of kernel development.
+Convince the Linux community that a 60+ year old language is the future of kernel development.

 Phase 3: Implementation